junxit/us-congress-bills-109/bill.md

   - **(2)** in subsection (g), by striking “, except that” and all that follows and inserting a period.
 - **(b)** *Definition of mortgage* Section 201(a) of the National Housing Act (12 U.S.C.
 1707(a)) is amended—
   - **(1)** in clause (1), by striking “or” and inserting a comma; and
-  - **(2)** by inserting before the semicolon the following: “, or (3) a first mortgage given to secure the unpaid purchase price of a fee interest in, or long-term leasehold interest in, a one-family unit in a multifamily project, including a project in which the dwelling units are attached, semi-detached, or detached, and an undivided interest in the common areas and facilities which serve the project”.
+  - **(2)** by inserting before the semicolon the following: “, or (c) a first mortgage given to secure the unpaid purchase price of a fee interest in, or long-term leasehold interest in, a one-family unit in a multifamily project, including a project in which the dwelling units are attached, semi-detached, or detached, and an undivided interest in the common areas and facilities which serve the project”.

 ## § 10.
 Mutual Mortgage Insurance Fund